sem CLI Reference#

 modify the pipeline_files

-entry and add an additional pipeline file:
+entry and add the following additional pipeline file:

 # Editing Projects/example-project-1.